 - To this, add cold butter pieces and vanilla extract.

-- Working with your finger, mix butter with flour mixture and slowly work until everything comes together into a smooth dough.
+- Working with your fingers, mix the butter into the flour.
+Slowly mix until everything comes together into a smooth dough.

-- Initially, you might feel it’s not coming together, but as soon as the butter starts to soften, the dough will be formed.
-It will take a minute or a couple of minutes.
+- Initially, you might feel it's not coming together, but as soon as the butter starts to soften, the dough will be formed.
+It will take a minute or two.

-- Once smooth and soft dough is formed, stop kneading.
-Avoid over-kneading as the butter will start warming, making the dough sticky.
+- Once the soft dough is formed, stop kneading.
+Avoid over-kneading as the butter will start to warm, making the dough sticky.

-- Place the dough onto a clean working surface and roll it into a log shape, 7-8 inches long.
-Wrap the log in plastic wrap and pop it into the fridge for at least an hour.
+- Place the dough on a clean work surface and roll it into a log shape, 7-8 inches long.
+Wrap the log in plastic wrap and refrigerate for at least an hour.
 Or keep it in the freezer for 30 minutes.

 Baking The Cookies